School Information – Harding House

 - Our partnership with families and our community

 The Foundation Learning Curriculum at Harding House is specifically designed for young adults with a range of learning difficulties, as they prepare to leave school and enter the adult community.
 Teaching programmes engage students in structured learning and are personalised with identified progression routes.
+At Harding House we focus on delivering functional literacy and numeracy to support independence in the community.

 Students continue to work on core skills – Communication, Number, I.C.T and Personal Skills, but there is an increasing emphasis on the skills and knowledge and understanding that students will need for successful transition into their adult life and local communities.
 This Foundation Learning Curriculum will include Functional Skills, Personal and Social Development and Work Related Learning.